RamanujanMachine/euler2ai/README.md

 Now represented as polynomial recurrences, formulas undergo:
 1. Computation of dynamical metrics: the irrationality measure ($\delta$) and convergence rate are calculated.
 2. Initial clustering: based on the $\delta$ metric.
-3. Formula matching: new algorithms are applied to discover novel connections between formulas.
+3. Formula matching: new algorithms are applied to discover novel connections (a composition of "folds" + coboundary equivalences) between formulas.

 The result is a graph, specifically a collection of cliques, containing novel transformations between formulas that prove they are equivalent.